New York City Officials Threaten To Shut Down Neighborhoods To Combat Rising COVID Cases

-Due to rising numbers of infections, the Department of Health issued an ultimatum.
+Due to a rising number of infections, the Department of Health issued an ultimatum.
 If there is no improvement by Monday, action will be taken.
-Officials have become increasingly frustrated and say they will need to crack down on New York City neighborhoods were cases are spiking.
+Officials have become increasingly frustrated and say they will need to crack down on New York City neighborhoods where cases are spiking.

 Brooklyn and Queens are seeing the highest number of daily case increases.
 However, another four neighborhoods are also facing a shut down next week.
 Those areas include Gravesend/Homecrest, Midwood, Edgemere/Far Rockaway, Kew Gardens, and Borough Park.